ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    NEMSIO
       A binary format for atmospheric model output from :term:`NCEP`'s Global Forecast System (GFS).

+   NUOPC
+      The `National Unified Operational Prediction Capability <https://earthsystemmodeling.org/nuopc/>`__ Layer "defines conventions and a set of generic components for building coupled models using the Earth System Modeling Framework (:term:`ESMF`)."

    NWP
       Numerical Weather Prediction (NWP) takes current observations of weather and processes them with computer models to forecast the future state of the weather.